daniellkennett/WallstreetbetsAnalysis/README.md

 # Data set

 The data set I worked is a combination of Reddit's API (PRAW) and data by Raphael Fontes.
-PRAW is limited to the last 1000 posts, so I had to rely on individuals who collect the data. ** WARNING ** The dataset was very messy and requires a lot of cleanup before it is usable.
+PRAW is limited to the last 1000 posts, so I had to rely on individuals who collect the data. ** WARNING ** The dataset is very messy and requires a lot of cleanup before it is usable.
 For the purpose of this analysis, the data set specifically focuses between December 31st, 2020 to February 16th-- to observe the events of meme stocks in 2021. https://www.kaggle.com/unanimad/reddit-rwallstreetbets